 And before we get you on that fast-track to savings, a big factor in our role as your partner in procurement comes down to education.

-In this guide, we’re going to address 10 common misconceptions surrounding group purchasing and group purchasing organizations.
+In this guide, we’re going to address several common misconceptions surrounding group purchasing and group purchasing organizations.
 It’s designed to help you better understand how GPOs work and, more importantly, how you can optimize your own sourcing strategies.

-Myth: GPOs aren’t popular
+Myth: GPOs aren’t popular - and only

 An education gap exists as well which limits the scope at which procurement professionals develop strategies that incorporate group purchasing.
 Due to the lack of training programs and educational resources for procurement, quality knowledge-sharing is in high demand.
 Finding transparent information on how GPOs work and how to use them in a modern sourcing program is not easy — until now.